-Master of Legal Studies and Alternative Degrees
+Master of Legal Studies and alternative degrees

 • Gaining a deeper understanding of law’s influence on society.